mezo-org/musd/docs/rfc-microloans.md

   - The price has fallen such that maxBorrowingCapacity will be lower than needed when recalculated.
   - The global interest rate has risen.
 - What happens in the case that the main trove is liquidated?
 - What is the governance model?
+What access controls do we want to put in place?
 - What does the upgrade path look like?